Sv443/Sv443/README.md

 ### Hi there, I'm Sven
 I am a 23 year old full stack developer from Germany and this is my portfolio of projects :)
 My interests are in open source software, server and web development, as well as general electronic hardware and IT infrastructure.
-Most of my projects on here are made with or for JavaScript, TypeScript, Linux and Arduino (C++).
+Most of my projects on here are made with or for JavaScript, TypeScript, Linux, Lua and C++ (Arduino).

 #### Active projects:
 These are the projects I'm currently dedicating most of my time towards.